The Desert Fox: The Story of Rommel: Reception

-Role in Rommel myth
+Legacy

-The movie played a significant role in the Rommel myth, a view that the Field Marshal was an apolitical, brilliant commander.
-From 1941, it was picked up and disseminated in the West by the British press, as it sought to explain its continued inability to defeat the Axis forces in North Africa.
+The film played a significant role in creating the Rommel myth, a view that Rommel was an apolitical, brilliant commander.
+From 1941, this idea was accepted and disseminated in the West by the British press, seeking to explain the continued inability to defeat the Axis forces in North Africa.

 After the war, the Western Allies, and particularly the British, depicted Rommel as the "good German" and "our friend Rommel".
-His reputation for conducting a clean war was used for the West German rearmament as well as reconciliation between the former enemies – Britain and the United States on one side and the new Federal Republic on the other.
+His reputation for conducting a clean war was used for the West German rearmament as well as for reconciliation between the former enemies.

-They portrayed Rommel sympathetically, as a loyal, humane soldier and a firm opponent of Hitler's policies.
-The movie plays up Rommel's role in the conspiracy against Hitler but leaves Rommel's early association with the dictator largely implied.
-Critical and public reception in the US was muted, but the movie was a success in Britain, along with a less-known 1953 movie, The Desert Rats, in which Mason reprised his portrayal of Rommel.

-The movie proved one of the suitable tools for the reconciliation among the former enemies.
-British popular knowledge at that time focused on the reconstruction of the fighting in that theatre of war, almost to the exclusion of all others.
 The Desert Fox helped in creating an image of the German army that would be acceptable to the British public.

+The film emphasizes Rommel's role in the conspiracy against Hitler but leaves Rommel's early association with Hitler largely implied.
+Critical and public reception in the U.S. was muted, but the film was a success in Britain, along with the lesser-known 1953 film The Desert Rats, in which Mason reprised his portrayal of Rommel.